How to Sell a House By Owner in Washington (2026 Update)

 Step 3: Fill the Disclosure Forms

-There is a mandatory, all-in-one Washington seller disclosure form (Form 17).
+There is a mandatory, all-in-one Washington seller disclosure document (Form 17).
 This document requires you to disclose known facts about the title, water source, structural integrity, systems and fixtures, and environmental hazards.

-Additionally, federal and Washington disclosure laws require you to provide buyers with several specific notices, such as Lead-Based Paint disclosure and the Rescission notice.
+Additionally, federal and Washington disclosure laws require you to provide buyers with several specific notices.
 If you fail to provide these disclosures, the buyer has a legal right to cancel the contract.
 With Houzeo’s Gold plan, you get all disclosures automatically assigned based on your MLS.

 • Property Tax Disclosure Summary: This warns buyers that the Washington assessments are reset to 100% true and fair market value annually.
-While taxing districts are generally restricted to a 1% increase, a “levy lid lift” or a change in the home’s value relative to the neighborhood can lead to a higher tax bill for the new owner.
+While taxing districts are generally restricted to a 1% increase, a “levy lid lift” can lead to a higher tax bill for the new owner.

 • Radon Gas Warning: You must include a statutory warning about radon gas within the environmental section of the mandatory Form 17.
 This disclosure informs the buyer that radon is a known health risk in certain Washington regions and prompts them to have it tested.